slaterb1/rettle/README.md

 - **Brewer:** worker that brews the Tea

 ## Traits
-- **Tea:** inherited by custom data struct defined that will be transformed in the ETL pipeline
 - **Ingredient:** defines the steps that can be included in the ETL recipe
 - **Argument:** defines additional params that an Ingredient operation can use (Optional)